philbowles/PangolinMQTT/docs/bugs.md

 * Message data corruption
 * Other QoS protocol violations

-When combining any permutation of them due to a happenstance of timing, the worl is your Oyster for potential as-yet-unknown failures.
+When combining any permutation of them due to a happenstance of timing, the world is your Oyster for potential as-yet-unknown failures.

-The inescapable conclusion of the "dirty dozen" above is that AsyncMqttClient is simply ***not fit for purpose*** and should be avoided at all costs since it simply ***does not work***
+The inescapable conclusion is that AsyncMqttClient is simply ***not fit for purpose*** and should be avoided at all costs since it simply ***does not work***

 ---
 # Evidence